openmusic-project/OM2Csound/README.md

 # OM2Csound

-Control and of Csound audio processing and synthesis in OpenMusic
+Csound audio processing and synthesis in OpenMusic

 The OM2Csound library is inially an adaptation of the **Csound/Edit-sco** library for PatchWork, by Laurent Pottier and Mikhaïl Malt.